Aniruddha120/lets-chat/README.md

-# Let's Chat💬 - A Chatbot Powered by Bard API
+# Let's Chat💬 - A Chatbot Powered by PaLM API

 ## Table of Contents
 - [Introduction](#introduction)